karansinghtomar123/Conversion-decimal-to-other-number-system/README.md

 <b>Discipline | <b> CS&E
 :--|:--|
 <b> Lab | <b> Data Structure
 <b> Experiment|     <b> 1.
-Insertion Sort
+Number System

 <h5> About the Lab (Objective) : </h5>

-Objective of lab is to perform the insertion sorting on some given data.
+Objective of lab is to perform the conversion on some given data.

 <h5> About the Experiment : </h5>

-This experiment is all about sorting of elements.
+This experiment is all about conversion of elements.

 <h5> Target Audience : </h5>